Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Explore opportunities to grow, build connections, and create change.

 Prior to becoming a Senior Research Fellow, for 22 years Chris Dede was the Timothy E. Wirth Professor in Learning Technologies.
 His fundamental interest is developing new types of educational systems to meet the opportunities and challenges of the 21st century.
 His research spans emerging technologies for learning, infusing technology into large-scale educational improvement initiatives, developing policies that support educational transformation, and providing leadership in educational innovation.
-Currently, Dede is a Co-Principal Investigator of the NSF-funded National Artificial Intelligence Institute in Adult Learning and Online Education.
+Currently, Dede is a co-principal investigator of the NSF-funded National Artificial Intelligence Institute in Adult Learning and Online Education.
 He co-founded the Silver Lining for Learning initiative and developed a widely used Framework for scaling up educational innovations.
 From 2001 to 2004, he served as chair of the Learning & Teaching program at HGSE.
 Dede is an advisor to the digital puppeteering company Mursion, Inc., in which he has an equity stake.